Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 Being directed by both Sava and Disney animator Tony Bancroft, there was a lot of thought put into this concept.
 They took the time and played around with so many beneficial questions: How did these cookies work?
 Is there a cracker that would change you back into a human?
 What happens if you eat different or broken pieces?
 The idea is truly fascinating as it sounds and executed in a heartfelt manner that will invest audiences over the plot itself.

 As for the actual plot itself, it is your typical saving a broken-down business story where it is predictable from point A to point B. Granted, the first act does establish the characters and setting fairly but the pacing would be slow at times.
 There is also a subplot where one of the supporting characters tries to perfect a formula for dog biscuits, which initially felt loose from the main story.
 However, it gradually becomes more interesting once the main characters start taking a bite out of the crackers, and gets exciting when things start tying together during the third act.

 The movie also lightens up the mood with some comedy.
 Admittedly, the humor is a mixed bag.
 There are some chuckle-worthy moments along with a couple of visual gags and one-liners.
 Yet, there will be an occasional awkward moment and mentioning a pop culture reference.
 Then again, it doesn't go that far as mainstream films nowadays and the heart still remains intact.

-Overall, Animal Crackers is average animated film with a foreseeable story, economical animation, hit-and-miss jokes and one-note characters.
-But thanks to an aspiring idea, appealing executed visuals and charming voice acting, the movie remains wholehearted for families to eat up and animation fans to have a nice taste.
+Overall, Animal Crackers is an average animated film with a foreseeable story, economical animation, hit-and-miss jokes, and one-note characters.
+But thanks to an inspiring idea, appealingly executed visuals, and charming voice acting, the movie remains wholehearted for families to eat up and animation fans to have a nice taste.